-There are also a number of people from the corporate and not-forprofit sector who deserve recognition for both their support and influence over the years.
-Paul Tebo at Dupont, in particular, deserves special recognition.
+There are also a number of people from the corporate and not-for-profit sector who deserve recognition for both their support and influence over the years.
+Paul Tebo at DuPont, in particular, deserves special recognition.
 Like Gordon Enk, Paul and DuPont have been involved with the initiatives at Michigan, UNC, and now Cornell.
 DuPont has also financially supported the initiatives at all three institutions.
-Dawn Rittenhouse, John Lott, John Hodgson, and Eduardo Wanick, all of DuPont, have also been key supporters of our work.
+Dawn Rittenhouse, John Lott, John Hodgson, Eduardo Wanick, and Tony Arnold, all of DuPont, have also been key supporters of our work, as has former CEO Chad Holliday.
 Matt Arnold, originally of the Management Institute for Environment and Business (MEB) and later the World Resources Institute (WRI), has been enormously influential over the years.
 We began together on this adventure in the early 1990s, as he was forming MEB and I was developing the CEMP Program at Michigan.
+Matt has since gone on to found a practice in Sustainable Finance at PWC.

 Like DuPont, WRI has been a long-term partner for more than a decade, with people like Jonathan Lash, Rick Bunch, Jennifer Layke, Rob Day, Meghan Chapple, Al Hammond, and Liz Cook providing key support.
 Dow Chemical Company, in general, and Dave Buzzelli and Scott Noesen, in particular, also deserve special mention.
 Dow was among the early supporters of the CEMP Program at Michigan and has since endowed a chair jointly between the Business School and the School of Natural Resources and Environment.
 Jane Pratt and Jed Schilling of the World Bank and (later) the Mountain Institute have also been key long-term collaborators and partners.
 Both have been indispensable champions of the content area and the programs over the years.

-For their business leadership and program involvement, I am also indebted to Lee Schilling and Mac Bridger of Tandus Group (Collins & Aikman Floorcoverings), as well as Sam Moore of Burlington Chemical Company, Dan Vermeer from Coca Cola, and Debbie Zemke at Ford.
-Jim Sheats, Barbara Waugh, and Gary Herman from Hewlett-Packard also deserve acknowledgement, as do Greg Allgood, Chuck Gagel, Keith Zook, and George Carpenter at Procter & Gamble.
+For their business leadership and program involvement, I am also indebted to Lee Schilling and Mac Bridger, then senior executives at Tandus Group (Collins & Aikman Floorcoverings), as well as Sam Moore of Burlington Chemical Company, Dan Vermeer from Coca